To be considered for admission to the Master's Program in Rehabilitation Counseling, you must meet the admission requirements for Graduate Programs.

 International students should consult the Graduate School for additional requirements.

-- Scores from the GRE general test, or the Miller Analogies Test taken within the last five years (not required if you already have an advanced degree - Ph.D., M.A., M.S, M.D., etc.).
+- Scores from the GRE general test or the Miller Analogies Test taken within the last five years (not required if you already have an advanced degree - Ph.D., M.A., M.S., M.D., etc.).
+Western's ETS institution code is 4947.
+If you have not taken the GRE or MAT at the time of application, please leave these fields blank.

 - A current resume.